adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #4 Corrected the Pusher-Code on the back-end.
 IT WORKS NOW.
 Adding a new book to the Reading-List does push the addition to the front-end without re-rendering the whole code.

+#5 Added Pusher-Code for book-notes section so that component updates without re-rendering also when a new note is add.